Redruth railway station: Description

-The station is on the side of a hill with the road climbing steeply from beneath the viaduct at the west end of the station, to climb over the tunnel at the east end.
-Where the road and railway are on the same level is the entrance to the station.
+The station is on the side of a hill, with the road climbing steeply from beneath the viaduct at the west end of the station, to climb over the tunnel at the east end.
+The entrance to the station lies where the road and railway are on the same level.

 The main offices are on the eastbound platform and a footbridge to the westbound platform spans the tracks near the entrance.
 There is step-free access to this platform from an approach road on that side of the line.
 Buses call at the main entrance to the eastbound platform.
 A car park is also on this side of the station between the main building and the viaduct on the site formerly occupied by the goods shed.